nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+WedLinker is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).

 --------------------------------------------------------------------------------------------------------------------